 MEmu Play is another great Android emulator that has lately gained a lot of traction.
 It is a tough task to name a single or even a couple of features why it is so, considering that MEmu comes loaded with a ton of features.
 One of the most prominent features of the emulator is the fact that it supports both Intel and AMD CPUs.
 As astonishing as it may sound, it is a feature not sported by many Android emulators out there, including Bluestacks.

 Apart from that, the emulator comes with the ability to run multiple instances at once.
 Furthermore, the software supports up to Android 7.1 (x64).
 While the emulator also has great optimizations for gameplay unlike Bluestacks, it is very much dedicated to Android developers, simply for the plethora of developer-oriented features it comes with.
+So if you wanted an alternative for Bluestacks to test out some new open source Android apps, you should check out MEmu Play for sure.

 Download: Free (Windows)